hermanyu/the-onion-classifier/README.md

 As mentioned above, the model training procedure is split into two rosters based on two different data sets: imbalanced data and balanced data.

-For the imbalanced data, we have 80,000 training examples with a 7:1 ratio of negatives to positive cases (*r/TheOnion* posts are treated as the positive class).
+For the imbalanced data, we have 80,000 training examples with a 7:1 ratio of negative to positive cases (*r/TheOnion* posts are treated as the positive class).
 This imbalance of classes yields a baseline accuracy of 87%, which is the accuracy any model can achieve by just randomly guessing the 0 class (*r/news*) for every single prediction.
-This is obviously bad since it means that a "high" accuracy score might not be reflective of the model's actual performance.
+Clearly, this is problematic since a "high" accuracy score might not be reflective of the model's actual performance.
 For this reason, we also pay close attention to Recall, Precesion, F1, and AUC scores.

 For the balanced data, we have 20,000 training examples with a perfect 1:1 ratio of negatives to positive cases.
 Since we reduced the number of training examples significantly, it now becomes feasible to explore ensemble methods on the data and we indeed do so.

 In a addition to the usual suspects of ML models, we also implement a simple Neural Network with 1 hidden layer and 2000 hidden units, which we refer to as "OnionNet".

-After all models have been built and a single "best model" has been selected, we score it against one final hold-out test set to evaluate this overall project's efficient.
+After all models have been built and a single "best model" has been selected, we score it against one final hold-out test set to evaluate this project's overall efficacy.
 We then proceed to train a finalized model on all data points.

 <br>